5 Things You Need to Know About Life Coaching

 Read this other book by Brene' Brown called "The Gifts of Imperfections", to explore the value of authenticity and your own worth.

-5. It Takes Commitment (to yourself and no-one else)
+5. It Takes Commitment (to yourself and no one else)

 I always tell my new clients to see their life coaching program as a self-care package.
-It’s all about gifting yourself a wonderful present that’s going to unravel and show you who you are.
+It’s all about gifting yourself a wonderful present that’s going to unravel and show you who YOU are.
 But, this gift comes with some conditions and one of them is a willingness to commit.
 Not to your coach, not to your family, and not even to your boss.
 It’s a commitment to your SELF.

 It’s very easy to get caught up in the novelty and excitement of starting something new.
 I see it all the time which is why I always tell my potential clients to go home after their first session and give some serious thought to the coaching process.

-It’s also a commitment to actively integrate everything learned during the programme into your daily life.
+It’s also a commitment to actively integrate everything learned during the program into your daily life.
 This is not a self-help book you pick up and read, only to put it back on the shelf when you’re done, forgetting all the tools and tips that have been shared.

 A passionate life coach will hold you accountable.
 They’ll make sure you’re putting in the efforts to fulfill your goal to make the change you want to see in your own life.
 He or she is your cheerleader, the person who’ll listen to what you have to say and guide you as objectively as possible.